ebeneditos/telegram.bot/docs/index.md

 # The telegram.ext Package

-You could program with R some functions that sends these HTTPS request and processes its response.
-Fortunately, there is a package that allows you to do that: `telegram.ext`, which uses `httr` and `jsonlite` packages to do such work.
+You could program with R some functions that sends these HTTPS requests and processes its responses.
+Fortunately, there is a package that allows you to do that: `telegram.ext`.
+It uses `httr` and `jsonlite` packages to do such work.
 Additionally, it features a number of tools to make the development of Telegram bots with R easy and straightforward, providing an easy-to-use interface that takes some work off the programmer.

 Thus, the `telegram.ext` package consists of several `R6` classes, and the API is exposed via the `Bot` class.
-The methods are the snake_case equivalents of the methods described in the official [Telegram Bot API](https://core.telegram.org/bots/api).
-The exact camelCase method names as in the Telegram docs are also available for your convenience.
+The methods are the *snake_case* equivalents of the methods described in the official [Telegram Bot API](https://core.telegram.org/bots/api).
+The exact *camelCase* method names as in the Telegram docs are also available for your convenience.
 So for example `Bot$get_updates` is the same as `Bot$getUpdates`.

 ## Creating a Bot instance

 To get a feeling for the API and how to use it with `telegram.ext`, we will reproduce the URL based example we just saw, done with R with this package.

-First, create an instance of the `Bot`, where `TOKEN` should be replaced by the API token you received from `@BotFather`:
+First, create an instance of the `Bot` class, where `TOKEN` should be replaced by the API token you received from `@BotFather`:

 ```r
 # install.packages("devtools")